RuoChen95/algorithms-graphs-data-structures/README.md

 $ node heap.js
 In data of Median.txt, sum of these medians, modulo 10000 is:
 1213

+// in week #4 directory
+the number of sum between -10000 to 10000 is: (not repeat) 427
 ```

 ## Design of the code